 - CTE School Contact Information.
 List of CTE schools in Maine, including their websites, mailing addresses and telephone numbers.

-- CTE Teacher Certification/Endorsement in Maine (DOC).
-See page 44 of this document for a brief outline of the five different pathways that one may follow to become a CTE instructor.
+- CTE Teacher Certification/Endorsement in Maine.
+See page 44 of Ch.
+115, Part II for a brief outline of the five different pathways that one may follow to become a CTE instructor.
 Interested candidates should contact the Maine DOE Certification Office for more information about the process and ongoing guidance.

 - Methods of Administration (MOA).
 The Department conducts CTE site visits as part of its Vocational Education MOA civil rights compliance of districts that receive federal funding.